 And when I’ve got PMT it’s you who gets the flak,

 I do see great advantages,

 But none of them for you,

 I do, I do, I do

-If you are nervous about giving a reading, remember to keep it short and remember to pause for laughs before occasionally.
+If you’re nervous about giving a reading, remember to keep it short and occasionally pause for laughs.
 Don’t talk through the laugh – enjoy entertaining everybody and let them enjoy it too.
 Here’s one we think will strike a few funny chords with the audience.